 - 11.4.4 Requesting space.
 Requests for new space, including laboratories, graduate student office space and non-college-wide conference room space, shall be handled through a proposal process with review by the Space Committee. - 11.4.5 Space request form.
 The Space Committee shall create a single uniform space proposal template for all space requests that will contain an outline of factors used in evaluation of requests for different types of space.
 The Space Committee may periodically revise the proposal template as it deems necessary. - 11.5.6 Office space.
-Allocation of faculty, staff and administrative office space by the Space Committee and Dean shall follow the principles set forth in the University-wide space allocation guidelines (University Manual Policy #05-1). - 11.4.7 Research space.
+Allocation of faculty, staff and administrative office space by the Space Committee and Dean shall follow the principles set forth in the University-wide space allocation guidelines (University Manual Policy #05-1). - 11.5.7 Research space.
 Research space shall be defined as all laboratory, conference, storage, and office space for researchers or extension personnel (e.g. graduate students, post-docs, research or extension associates, grant administrators) fulfilling the Research and Extension Missions of the College. - a) For the allocation of research space, no single criterion or any specific formula shall be used.
-Rather, the assessment will be based on several criteria, such as success in procuring extramural grant support, amount and nature of research support, the quality and quantity of peerreviewed publications, presentations at national and international scientific meetings, and the specific use of the space in fulfilling the College's Mission. - b) Faculty investigators with funded research grants, as well as new faculty hires, shall have highest priority for laboratory space allocation. - c) No amount of research space is guaranteed to any individual in perpetuity. - d) Size, quality and location of allocated research space shall be determined with consideration of numbers of graduate students, postdoctoral associates, and undergraduate researchers served, size and nature of grant support, and nature of the research equipment to be housed. - 11.4.8 Shared space.
-Although in some cases shared space may not be feasible, a general principle of shared research and research support space among investigators is expected and proposals for new shared space allocation shall be afforded a higher priority in the approval process. - 11.4.9.
+Rather, the assessment will be based on several criteria, such as success in procuring extramural grant support, amount and nature of research support, the quality and quantity of peer-reviewed publications, presentations at national and international scientific meetings, and the specific use of the space in fulfilling the College's Mission. - b) Faculty investigators with funded research grants, as well as new faculty hires, shall have highest priority for laboratory space allocation. - c) No amount of research space is guaranteed to any individual in perpetuity. - d) Size, quality and location of allocated research space shall be determined with consideration of numbers of graduate students, post-doctoral associates, and undergraduate researchers served, size and nature of grant support, and nature of the research equipment to be housed. - e) Bridge periods.
+The current investigator may retain space for a bridge period of no less than two (2) years beyond cessation of funding in which no further funding has been forthcoming.
+After the expiration of the bridge period, the space may become open to reassignment via the proposal process, however bridge periods may be extended beyond two years by the Dean. - f) Space cleanout.
+Cleanout of offices and storage spaces shall be done prior to reassignment in consultation with University Archives in the Library to assure proper disposition of potentially historically significant materials. - 11.4.8.
 Specialized classroom or specialized laboratory space.
-Each department with needs for specialized classroom or specialized laboratory space for large, sensitive, or specially-dedicated equipment (e.g. computer labs, electron microscopes, test kitchens, greenhouses) shall be reviewed separately from review procedures for more general-use laboratory space. - 11.4.10.
-Space utilization reporting.
-All Faculty with research space shall be required to submit an annual research space utilization report as part of the
+Each department with needs for specialized classroom or specialized laboratory space for large, sensitive, or specially-dedicated equipment (e.g. computer labs, electron microscopes, test kitchens, greenhouses) shall be reviewed separately from review procedures for more general-use laboratory space. - 11.4.9 Teaching lab preparation space.
+Departments that have responsibilities for teaching laboratory courses shall be assigned an adequate baseline allocation of general laboratory space for use in class preparation and/or maintenance of teaching materials (e.g. animal specimens, plants, etc.). - 11.4.10 Temporary space allocation.
+Space may be temporarily allocated by the Dean to accommodate visiting scholars or investigators undertaking preliminary work in preparation for grant submission. - 11.4.11.
+Emeritus Faculty.
+Emeritus Faculty may be allowed lab or office space on a guest investigator basis through a sponsoring principal investigator who is already assigned space or alternatively he or she may request research space by request and review by the Space Committee and approval by the Dean.